Live Exploration of Dynamic Rings

+We have that (1) the adversary cannot keep an agent sleeping, or blocked, forever, (2) the adversary cannot let an agent do $N$ steps in one direction and (3) an agent switches from state \sReverse to \sBounce only catching someone; therefore if the agents do not terminate, then $a$ and $b$ have to catch each other multiple times.
+As discussed previously, for each catch the catching agent will do an additional step to the left.
+Therefore, we will eventually have $\vTnodes > N$ for one of the two.
+An example is reported in Figure \ref{fig:zigzagincreasing}; in the figure we can see that after the first bounce on node $v$, the area to the left of $v$ explored by $b$ (named $\delta$ in the figure) has to grow at least by one for each sequence of \sReverse-\sBounce: we must have $\mathit{rightSteps}_{i} < leftStep_{i}$.

+If an agent terminates, the other cannot bounce to the right.
+Hence, it will either terminate due to exceeding $N$ left moves, or will be perpetually blocked on a port, and the last part of the theorem holds.

-{\em Complexity Discussion:} Observe that during one \sBounce-\sReverse phase an agent can do $O(N)$ steps.
+Let us now analyze the complexity of the algorithm.
+Observe that during one \sBounce-\sReverse phase an agent can do $O(N)$ steps.
 There could be at most $N$ of these \sBounce-\sReverse phases: in each of them the agent has to do an additional step left otherwise the termination condition is satisfied.